 Another method is to use lace designs and add a second layer of fabric under the netting or lace.
 Lets take a look at this method.

 The picture below shows how the finished design would look by following the directions provided with the collection.

 The picture above has a peek-a-boo effect that shows through the center of the design.
 Sometimes you may not want to see through the design, as in a garment.

 Here’s an easy shadow work technique to try:

 - Follow the directions on the English Lace Ovals Volume 4 embroidery collection, except do not trim away the base fabric.

-- Lay a second layer of brightly colored contrasting fabric behind English Cotton netting fabric -- this will create the shadow effect.
+- Lay the second layer of brightly colored contrasting fabric behind English Cotton netting fabric — this will create the shadow effect.

 - Experiment with different colors and intensities of fabrics to get the desired shadow effect.

 For more fun with machine embroidery, check out the Craftsy class Digitizing Machine Embroidery Designs.
 Instructor Cookie Gaynor will show you how to digitize and embroider the designs of your dreams, including original redwork, appliqué and filled in designs using whatever software you have.